BENSEBTI/EasyDeployer/README.md

 # EasyDeployer
 Simple tool for software distribution inside entreprises* in domain environment only.

-It operate in the same way as PsExec(sysinternal tools) , it pushed a service to the remote computer and it will started as system, then we communicate with the service via pipename ,sending msi, exe commands ... ect .
+It operate in the same way as PsExec(sysinternal tools) , it pushes a service to the remote computer then it will be started in system context, we communicate with it service via pipename (sending msi, exe commands ... ect).

-PsExec delete the service after the command execution , when easydeployer don't (it will be conserved for future use ), unless you want to (for that you can use option 6 and delete the service)
+PsExec delete the service after the command execution , when easydeployer don't (it will be conserved for future use ), unless you want too (for that you can use option 6 and delete the service).

 How to use